Gortari1/currency_monitor/README.md

 ### The goal

-To ingest historical data currency data from APIS's to build a rich ML training database
+To ingest historical data currency data from API's to build a rich ML training database

 ### How

-By creating a data pipeline to colect currency data from several external open source API's to ingest the following:
+By creating a data pipeline to collect currency data from several external open source API's to ingest the following:
 ```
 01. ABEV3
 02. B3SA3